 (e) The Buyer and the Seller agree that the provisions of this clause apply notwithstanding any arrangement under which the Seller grants credit to the Buyer.

-(f) Each party consents to the other perfecting any security interest under these terms and conditions which arises by operation of the PPSA in any property by registration under the PPSA and agrees to do anything reasonably requested by the other party to enable it to do so.
+(f) The Buyer consents to the Seller perfecting any security interest (as defined in section 12 of the PPSA) in goods supplied under the Contract and their proceeds created by this clause 8 by registration under the PPSA and agrees to do anything reasonably requested by the Seller to enable it to do so.

 (h) Each party waives its right to receive each notice which, under section 157(3) of the PPSA, it is permitted to waive.

-(a) The Seller reserves the right to suspend or discontinue the supply of goods to the Buyer on reasonable grounds without being obliged to give any reason for its action.
+The Seller reserves the right to immediately suspend, cancel or discontinue the supply of goods or services to the Buyer without further notice to the Buyer where:

-The Seller’s Quotation or Sale Invoice is made on a supply only basis.
-Any training in the use of the goods or other fitting services (if any) are at the expense of the Buyer unless otherwise specified in writing by the relevant Seller.
+The Seller’s Quotation is made on a supply only basis unless otherwise specified in the Quotation or agreed in an accepted purchase order.
+Any training in the use of the goods or other fitting services (if any) are at the expense of the Buyer unless agreed in writing in a Contract or otherwise agreed in writing by the Seller.

-(d) The Buyer must not, without Seller’s written consent, alter, remove or obliterate any labels which are attach to or incorporated in the goods.
+(c) Buyer must not, without Seller’s written consent, alter, remove or obliterate any labels which are attached to or incorporated in the goods.

-(b) A delivery charge may apply to all deliveries with the exception of back order deliveries which are part of an original order that has been partly fulfilled.
+(b) The Seller may impose a delivery charge on all deliveries (subject to such charge being notified to the Buyer in advance) with the exception of back order deliveries which are part of an original purchase order that has been partly fulfilled.